5 Warning Signs Your Shopify Store Is Losing Customers

 Each ticket adds cost and delays resolution, eroding trust.

-Unhappy customers are less likely to return, contributing to customer churn in Shopify.
+Unhappy customers are less likely to return, contributing to customer churn.

 How to Fix It